 This question is being asked a lot during our eyelash extension training as well as by our former students.
-As we all know, those of us who have experienced life without internet or social media (yes, that life did exist and flourished believe it or now) back in the late 1990’s and early 2000’s do know its advantages.
+As we all know, those of us who have experienced life without the internet or social media (yes, that life did exist and flourished believe it or not) back in the late 1990s and early 2000s do know its advantages.
 Back then you could take a day off work or take a vacation and ACTUALLY get some rest as you would quickly disappear into your home and family life and not a soul was able to bother you from the outside world.
-You home phone was the only culprit of your piece demise.
+Your home phone was the only culprit of your piece’s demise.

-Back then, marketing yourself was a bland exercise in a handful of fundamentals; print a bunch of fancy business cards, put out a small add in the paper (or magazine if your budget allowed to splurge), make sure you are listed in the yellow pages, create some attractive signs at your work place.
-However, none of that would have worked unless you could achieve 3 key elements; Be great at what you do, which would lead into the second key, client retention (if you are great, they will come back) which leads into key number 3, client referrals.
+Back then, marketing yourself was a bland exercise in a handful of fundamentals; print a bunch of fancy business cards, put out a small ad in the paper (or magazine if your budget allowed to splurge), and make sure you are listed in the yellow pages, create some attractive signs at your workplace.
+However, none of that would have worked unless you could achieve 3 key elements; Be great at what you do, which would lead to the second key, client retention (if you are great, they will come back) which leads to key number 3, client referrals.

-OK, so we have established they key principles of beauty industry marketing.
-However, where does the internet and social media come in the picture, you ask?
+OK, so we have established the key principles of beauty industry marketing.
+However, where do the internet and social media come into the picture, you ask?
 That is a great question that also needs to be broken down into 2 main categories; free advertising and paid advertising.

-Do not get me wrong, having several well run social media accounts and constantly showing off your latest photos and client reviews will get you relative followers and a small steady interest.
-However, if your goal is to grow your business and reach specific groups of audience relative to your business you might want to consider paid advertisement.
+Do not get me wrong, having several well-run social media accounts and constantly showing off your latest photos and client reviews will get you relative followers and small steady interest.
+However, if your goal is to grow your business and reach specific groups of audiences relative to your business you might want to consider paid advertisement.

-Paid advertisement works very similarly across various platforms of social media and web browsing.
-All platforms allow you to pick a specific geographical area, so you can advertise our business ONLY in your hometown or any specific place you choose.
-This will eliminate that person from Seattle who loves your work and would pay any money to be your client, however you are in Miami, so there goes that relationship.
+The paid advertisement works very similarly across various platforms of social media and web browsing.
+All platforms allow you to pick a specific geographical area, so you can advertise your business ONLY in your hometown or any specific place you choose.
+This will eliminate that person from Seattle who loves your work and would pay any money to be your client, however, you are in Miami, so there goes that relationship.
 You are also able to target your audience by age and interests which also helps you zero onto your specific market segment.

-In addition to paid advertising, nothing is as valuable to your business like your #1 key employee, you guessed it, it’s your website.
-This is the only employee that will relentlessly and loyally work for you day and night, answer all clients questions, help them get in touch with your, and will never take a sick day.
-It is utmost important to invest in your website.
-Large corporations can spend 10’s if not 100’s of thousands of dollars on their website, however most of us, small business owners, do not have nearly the capital to invest in our website.
-Luckily, you don’t have to be a conglomerate to have a great looking website.
-Many online companies like Wix or Weebly make it very easy for even the most novice to create a great looking website that your clients will appreciate.
-Remember, if you can hire a full time employee who will be your workhorse and help you promote your business while paying him an average salary of $10-$20/month, there is no debate, it is a resounding YES.
+In addition to paid advertising, nothing is as valuable to your business as your #1 key employee, you guessed it, it’s your website.
+This is the only employee that will relentlessly and loyally work for you day and night, answer all client’s questions, help them get in touch with you, and will never take a sick day.
+It is of utmost importance to invest in your website.
+Large corporations can spend 10’s if not 100’s of thousands of dollars on their website, however, most of us, small business owners, do not have nearly the capital to invest in our website.
+Luckily, you don’t have to be a conglomerate to have a stunning website.
+Many online companies like Wix or Weebly make it very easy for even the most novice to create a great-looking website that your clients will appreciate.
+Remember, if you can hire a full-time employee who will be your workhorse and help you promote your business while paying him an average salary of $10-$20/month, there is no debate, it is a resounding YES.